JetBrains/guide/site/java/tutorials/dependency-matrix/interpret-dependency-matrix/index.md

 Remember from the legend that mutual or cyclic dependencies are shown in red.
 This means that two components depend on each other.

 In a large application with multiple cyclic dependencies, you don’t need to expand all the nodes one by one to find all the cyclic dependencies.
-You can press **F2** or select **Go to Next Cycle** from the context menu to quickly jump to the next cycle.
+You can press <kbd>⌘F2</kbd> (macOS) / <kbd>Ctrl+F2</kbd> (Windows/Linux) or select **Go to Next Cycle** from the context menu to quickly jump to the next cycle.

 ![Dependency Matrix - Go to Next Cycle](go-to-next-cycle.png)